snovakovic/fast-sort/README.md

 * `by` sorter can do anything that `asc` / `desc` sorters can with addition to some more advance sort handling.
-With `by` sorter we can sort by multiple properties in different directions and we can override default `comparer` for e.g natural sort purposes (for example on overriding default `comparer` check natural sort section).
+With `by` sorter we can sort by multiple properties in different directions and we can override default `comparer` for e.g natural sort purposes.

 ```javascript
   import sort from 'fast-sort';